What is SEC Form 1-Z?

 Certain Tier 2 issuers, comprising offerings of securities up to $50 million in a 12-month period, can file SEC Form 1-Z to discontinue the filing of ongoing reports under Regulation A. The exit report must certify that the issuer has met the requirements for terminating its ongoing reporting obligations under Regulation A. Most importantly, the issuer must disclose the approximate number of holders of record of each class of securities the issuer has offered in Tier 2 offerings.

-SEC Form 1-Z, which is XML-based, is filed through the SEC’s EDGAR (Electronic Data Gathering, Analysis, and Retrieval) computer system for the receipt, acceptance, review and dissemination of documents submitted in electronic format to the Commission.
-For support and additional information, explore our Corporate Investment solutions.
+SEC Form 1-Z, which is XML-based, is filed through the EDGAR computer system for the receipt, acceptance, review and dissemination of documents submitted in electronic format to the SEC.
+For support and additional information, explore our investment company compliance solutions.